noloader/build-llvm/README.md

 # Building the sources

 `./build-llvm.sh` is all that is required to download and build the LLVM sources.
-You will have to manually install it.
+You will have to manually install Clang after you build it.

 LLVM requires GCC 4.8 or above to compile the source code.
 The script honors alternate compilers, and you can pass them to CMake using: